Fire-is-Born/MyDFIR-Microsoft-Challenge/README.md

 Finally, confirmed that Sentinel had been successfully enabled by viewing the workspace in **Microsoft Defender**.

 <img width="2536" height="1256" alt="image" src="https://github.com/user-attachments/assets/5c54bf15-0bd2-4929-baa0-ce0221f6ee13" />

+Connected the **MyDFIR-Luke-LAW** Log Analytics Workspace to **Microsoft Defender XDR** and configured it as the primary Microsoft Sentinel workspace.

+Using the **Content hub**, installed the **Azure Activity** solution.
+Azure Activity Logs capture subscription-level events, including resource creation and deletion, configuration changes, administrative actions, service health events, and other operations performed through Azure Resource Manager.
+These logs provide visibility into changes made across the Azure environment and can be used to detect suspicious or unauthorised administrative activity.

+With the Azure Activity solution installed, the environment is now ready for the **Microsoft Sentinel Training Lab** configuration.

+### Configure Azure Activity Logs

+Configured **Azure Activity Logs** to be sent to the **Log Analytics Workspace** via **Subscription → Activity Log → Diagnostic settings**.
+Enabled the **Administrative**, **Security**, and **Alert** log categories, allowing Microsoft Sentinel to ingest subscription-level events for monitoring and investigation.